KishanKancharagunta/Computer-Networks/11_data-comm_digital-trans.md

 ![](fig/digi-sign-sync.png)

 ## Line Coding Schemes
+### Objects
+- __Signal Spectrum__
+  - Desire no high frequency components so less bandwidth is required.
+  - Desire no DC components to reduce bits error rate.
+  - Concentrate transmitted power in middle of bandwidth.
+- __Clocking and Synchronization__
+  - Transmitted signal can be used by receiver to synchronize bit timing.
+- __Error Detection__
+  - Receiver can detect some bit error from the received signal.
+- __Signal Interference__
+  - Provide good performance (few bit error) in presence of noise.
+- __Cost and Complexity__
+  - Desire smaller signaling rate to achieve a given data rate.

+### Subjects:
 - Unipolar - NRZ
 - Polar - NRZ, RZ, and biphase (Manchester, and differential Manchester)
 - Bipolar - AMI and pseudoternary